 Changes, which came into force on 7 April 2020, include temporarily relaxing time limits for Best Start Grant.
 Where original time limits have not been met directly because of Covid-19, the measures temporarily relax time limits for Best Start Grant in relation to:

 - making an application for assistance

-- a request by a client for a redetermination
+- a request by a client for a re-determination

-- a decision on a redetermination

 - appealing to the First Tier Tribunal.